usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 What is a common weakness among technical candidates?
 For example, do you find them lacking communication skills OR do they show lack of moviation?

-How did you typically screen candidates? ask about their career and recent jobs did not pretend to be technical
+> How did you typically screen candidates?

+* ask about their career and recent jobs
+* did not pretend to be technical

-Should candidates tell you their current salary?
+> Should candidates tell you their current salary?

-How should candidates answer the question- “Why are you looking for a new job?”
+> How should candidates answer the question- “Why are you looking for a new job?”

-What are 5 Inside Tips for candidates to stand out?
+> What are 5 Inside Tips for candidates to stand out?

-What 3 tips would you give to a candidate who has an offer but is trying to get a better compensation?
+> What 3 tips would you give to a candidate who has an offer but is trying to get a better compensation?

-What are good questions that candidates can ask you? once you join the company how can i ensure my growth with the company? how will my performance be analyzed?
+> What are good questions that candidates can ask you?